 Texas man faces fraud charges after allegedly stealing $345K from elderly Spokane widower in catfish scheme

 Aug.
-16—A federal grand jury has indicted a Texas man with stealing more than $345,000 from an elderly Spokane man in a fraud scheme, the U.S. Attorney's Office for the Eastern District of Washington announced on Monday.
+17—A federal grand jury indicted a Texas man for allegedly stealing more than $345,000 from an elderly Spokane man in a fraud scheme, the U.S. Attorney's Office for the Eastern District of Washington announced on Monday.

 David J. Osinski, 57, a resident of Arlington, was charged with six counts of conspiracy, wire fraud and money laundering, the U.S. Attorney's Office said in a news release.